deerawan/vscode-modern-react-typescript-snippets/README.md

 ## Features

 - Modern React with Typescript.
-No class.
-No PropTypes.
+No class 💪.
+No PropTypes 🕺.
-- Component snippets auto populate the component name based on filename which can be kebab-case or PascalCase
+- Component snippets auto populate the component name based on filename which support kebab-case or PascalCase
 - Component snippets support TS interface and type
 - Component snippets support functional declaration and arrow function
 - useState hook snippet auto populates the setter name